Common Real Estate Questions for Buyers & Sellers

 You can also tell a lot about the trustworthiness of a real estate agent by their listening skills.
 Do they refer back to your previous conversations or do you find yourself needing to remind them again and again that you are looking to downsize to a condo?
 While most successful agents will indeed be balancing the demands of a range of clients, it is not unreasonable to expect them to develop some understanding of your needs and personal situation without you needing to refresh them in every conversation.

-How to select a right real estate agent?
+How to select the right real estate agent?

 Selecting the right real estate agent always begins with doing your homework.
 Don’t limit yourself to checking out the testimonials of clients on their websites; in the internet of transparency, you can delve deep into their past successes and failures with a simple Google search.
 While not every customer review should be read as gospel, you can likely pick out a trend if an agent is consistently delivering underwhelming service to customers.